A Q+A with Chronic Pain Specialist, Brett Snodgrass

 What role do over-the-counter medicines play in treating chronic pain?

-For example, some chronic pain conditions include inflammation, so I may prescribe an opioid pain reliever or another pain medication and an OTC or prescribed anti-inflammatory.
+For example, some chronic pain conditions include inflammation, so while opioid pain relievers are not routine therapy for chronic pain, I may prescribe an opioid pain reliever or another pain medication and an OTC or prescribed anti-inflammatory.
 But this approach requires that I know and carefully consider the whole patient and urge them to take everything exactly as prescribed, because there are some patients who can’t take anti-inflammatory medicines due to kidney disorders, cardiac disease, or gastric disorders, or can’t take acetaminophen due to liver dysfunction.
 Everyone’s a little bit different!
 When it comes to prescriptions and OTCs, everyone should always read and follow the label every time, and, it bears repeating: before taking any medications, talk with your healthcare provider about what’s right for you.
 You can learn more about OTC pain relievers here.

 How do I prevent my chronic pain medicines from getting into the wrong hands?